brunoaugusto/cartographer/readme.md

 #### [Cartographer\Drawing\Pens\XML][16]

- The currently only Drawing Pen available, very suggestively, will provide a way for the Sitemap Nodes' Composite to be rendered as a XML structure.
+ There's currently only Drawing Pen available that, very suggestively, provides a way for the Sitemap Nodes' Composite to be rendered as a XML structure.

 ### ▸ Drawing Papers